 Her second complaint pertained to the use of initials to refer to children in family law judgments.
 While this practice is in place for good reason—to preserve children’s anonymity—Baroness Hale’s comments indicate that the use of a single initial in lieu of a name does not put enough emphasis on their humanity.
 She told the room that, in her own judgments, she refers to children using false names that begin with the same initial as their real name, and urged fellow members of the judiciary to follow suit.

 Baroness Hale also stressed the importance of having witnesses present when judges meet privately with children in family law cases.
-She suggested such meetings are beneficial in that they allow judges to see the children involved as “real human beings”, but that having a third party present is necessary because “you need someone there taking a note and ensuring [the judge is] not doing anything wrong.”
+She suggested such meetings are beneficial in that they allow judges to see the children involved as “real human beings”, but that having a third party present is necessary because "you need someone there taking a note and ensuring not doing anything wrong.”

 With their future potentially lying in the hands of the judiciary, it’s crucial that children in family law cases are fully recognised as human beings, rather than chattel for parents to squabble over.
 Of course, the child’s best interests and welfare is already the paramount consideration of the court when making child arrangement orders.
 Nevertheless, Baroness Hale’s suggestions could help ensure that this is upheld at all times.

 Should these suggestions be taken up on a larger scale, though, it’s possible that the risk of jigsaw identification could increase.
 Jigsaw identification may occur when various bits information in a judgment or media report can pieced together to reveal the identity of an individual, despite it being ostensibly anonymised.
 If a name similar to the child’s real name is used in a judgment, for instance, one may have to take greater care to ensure that anonymity is preserved.
 As ever, the family justice system must strike a delicate balance between dual concerns of transparency and privacy.